walquis/codelab-example/site/codelabs/git-basics.md

 ### Session One - Git Trees and Git Objects

-#### Sprint 1.1
+#### Sprint (and Lab) 0.5 - Setup
-- *Instruction* - 40 min - Set up your team and your git repo.
-Some orientation w.r.t. class and basic Git/Linux.
+- 15 min - Set up your team and your git repo.

+#### Sprint 1.1 - local/remote operations
+- *Instruction* - Go over "local" vs "remote" operations.
-- *LAB 1.1* - 20 min - local/remote workflow - Each member of the team commit and push at least one (non-merge-conflicting) change.
+- *LAB 1.1* - 20 min - local/remote operations - Each member of the team commit and push at least one (non-merge-conflicting) change.

-#### Sprint 1.2
+#### Sprint 1.2 - git reset
 - *Instruction* - 30 min - Using each team's existing repo and git reset, demonstrate moving changes back and forth in The Three Trees.
 - *LAB 1.2* - 30 min - git reset - Each member make changes and move them forward and back, using git commands including `git reset` with appropriate options.

-#### Sprint 1.3
+#### Sprint 1.3 - merge conflicts
 - *Instruction* - 30 min - Walk the class through creating and resolving a merge conflict.
-- *LAB 1.3*& - 30 min - merge conflicts - Each team member change same line in a file, and practice resolving merge conflict.
+- *LAB 1.3* - 30 min - merge conflicts - Each team member change same line in a file, and practice resolving merge conflict.

-### 3 Objects, 3 Trees Exercise (can be homework)
+### 3 Objects, 3 Trees Exercise (can be homework or prework)
-Work through the entire Objects and Trees Exercise, poking around in the project repo you started in Session 1.
-We'll have already touched on these concepts, but this exercise is designed to test and expand your understanding.
+Work through the entire Objects and Trees Exercise, poking around in the [Sample Project Repo](https://github.com/walquis/git-basics-sample-project-repo/commits/main){:target="_blank"}.

-### Session Two - Collaborate with your team to run the project
+### Session Two - Collaborate on the project; `git rebase`, `git

 #### Sprint 2.1
-- *Instruction* - 30 min - Branching and merging.
-A look at a sample project repo.
+- *Instruction* - 30 min - A basic workflow involving changing a local branch, merging to main, and pushing.
-- *LAB 2.1* - 30 min - project collaboration - Feel free to use the sample project repo's commits for inspiration as to what your team should do.
+- *LAB 2.1* - 30 min - project collaboration - Deliver some changes as a team.

-#### Sprint 2.2
+#### Sprint 2.2 - git rebase
-- *Instruction* - 30 min - Managing commits with 'git rebase' and 'git cherry-pick'.
-[Demonstrate squashing the sample repo's last 3 commits.
-Discuss the caveats of altering already-pushed commits].
+- *Instruction* - 30 min - Managing commits with 'git rebase'.
+- *LAB 2.2.1* - 10 min - `git rebase` - Replay commits onto another branch
-- *LAB 2.2* - 30 min - LAB 5 - rebase and cherry-pick
+- *LAB 2.2.2* - 20 min - `git rebase -i` - Squash/rewrite commits on current branch

+#### Sprint 2.3 - git cherry-pick
+- *Instruction* - Show how to use `git cherry-pick` to copy a commit from another branch to current branch.
-- *LAB 2.3* - if time - More project collaboration - Keep delivering changes to your website.
+- *LAB 2.3* - 10 min - `git cherry-pick`

+#### *Sprint 2.4* - if time - Collaborate to deliver more changes to your website.
+Allocate tasks among your team, and practice.
+The [Sample Project Repo](https://github.com/walquis/git-basics-sample-project-repo/commits/main){:target="_blank"} demonstrates some examples of changes your team could make.

 ### Wrap-up
-- Final comments.
+- Questions/comments
-- Students complete feedback survey.
+- Students complete feedback survey

 <!-- ------------------------ -->
 ## Sprint and Lab 0.5 - Set up team's git repo
-Duration: 10
+Duration: 15

+Orientation, setup, and basic Git/Linux.

 **Objective**: Team lead create repo and add collaborators; everyone clone repo